wadelau/wadelau.github.io/hanjst/hanjst-function.md

 </span>
 ```

 This feature mainly comes from the idea of some templates working only in server-side.
-And also i
+And also it advances itself over most of other templates in client-side, i.e., JavaScript-based templates engines.

 ---